 I needed to simplify the structure, and I think we’ve done that by taking out some of the layers and distinctions of visual communications, research communications, and creative communications, so that the perception and line of communication internally is more straightforward and not siloed.

-they’re now broken down more by function than by what internal businesses the
+In other words, they’re now broken down more by function than by what internal businesses the staff were servicing?

 Yes.
 So the legacy of how this team came together…at one point it was five or six groups that were kind of mashed into one, and they continued operating the way they had always operated.
 Now internally I’m getting the team to operate as one team, think as one team, and to have one budget versus multiple budgets.
 I’m to simplify the organization as much as we can for clients and for ourselves by consolidating the groups by the services they can offer to our clients.

 What is it that would happen on the client side with the more complex modeling that you had in place?

 Well, there was a complexity in understanding who should they go to.
 Say they went to media services.
 Well, who was media services?
 It was really no one until they got into one of the silos like research communications or visual communications.
 And then in visual communications, well what was that made up of?
 It was photography and webcasting and video production.
 And then, who should they talk to there?

 A client really doesn’t know who to go to because there are so many different functions and skill sets and lines of business.
 So from a client perspective, simplifying the way the organization is structured helps them understand where to go, and by putting account management in place [read more about that in part one of this conversation], we’re really going to be able to hold their hands a bit more and have a single point of contact, and they shouldn’t worry about well, do I need to talk to the webcast guy or the video production guy?
 They should just know what their needs are, and we should have account managers on the front line understanding those needs, bringing that business into the organization and having it be really transparent for folks.
 They shouldn’t get caught up in the layers or complexity of the organization or how we’re structured.